Remco28/github_dashboard/comms/log.md

 [2025-09-10 16:15:00 UTC] [Developer]: IMPL IN_PROGRESS: Implementing sidebar toggle for cache stats with default hidden state and sidebar-only rendering
 [2025-09-10 16:25:00 UTC] [Developer]: IMPL DONE: Completed sidebar toggle for cache stats - added 🤓 toggle control with tooltip, modified render_cache_info to accept location parameter, cache stats now render in sidebar only when enabled (default: hidden)
 [2025-09-10 16:40:00 UTC] [Developer]: ENHANCEMENT DONE: Improved cache statistics display with structured metrics cards, added tooltips for Cache Entries and Hit Rate explanations, removed distracting emojis from metric labels, kept 🔍 for Cache Details expander, cleaner professional appearance

+[2025-09-10 17:00:00 UTC] [Developer]: UI POLISH: Added text shadows to statistics metrics - enhanced main title shadow visibility, implemented correct CSS selectors for st.metric components using [data-testid="stMetricLabel"] and [data-testid="stMetricValue"], applied subtle text-shadow: 0 1px 3px rgba(0, 0, 0, 0.2) to all repository, task, and streak statistics

+[2025-09-10 17:15:00 UTC] [Developer]: TITLE REDESIGN: Updated main title from "GITHUB DASHBOARD" to "DASHBOARD for GitHub" with sophisticated two-part styling - removed gradients and shadows for clean solid color approach (#566C81), implemented hierarchical typography with "DASHBOARD" at 4rem and "for GitHub" at 2rem italic

+[2025-09-10 17:30:00 UTC] [Developer]: TYPOGRAPHY ENHANCEMENT: Added Google Fonts integration for reliable font loading, applied JetBrains Mono to "DASHBOARD" for tech aesthetic and Crimson Text to "for GitHub" for elegant serif contrast, fixed vertical alignment using position: relative; top: -1rem for proper centering of subtitle relative to main title